Exponential Separations in the Energy Complexity of Leader Election

 \paragraph{Overview.} The high level idea of the proof is as follows.
 We will carefully select a sequence of network sizes $\{n_i\}$ with {\em checkpoints} $\{d_i\}$ such that $d_i < n_i < d_{i+1}$ and $T(n_i) < d_{i+1}$.
-There are two main components in the lower bound proof.
-The first component is to demonstrate that, with probability $1-1/\poly(n_i)$, no message is successfully transmitted before time $d_i$ when running $\mathcal{A}$ on $n_i$ devices (that is, every transmission ends in a collision).
-This limits the amount of information that could be learned from a device, as the only thing a device can learn at a given time slot is whether there are zero or at least two devices trying to transmit some message to the channel.
-The second component is to prove that, for $j>i$, in order for a device to have enough information to distinguish between $n_i$ and $n_j$ within $T(n_i) < d_{i+1}$ time slots, that device must use at least one unit of energy within time interval $[d_i, d_{i+1}-1]$.
+There are two main components in the proof.
+The first component is to demonstrate that, with probability $1-1/\poly(n_i)$, no message is successfully transmitted before time $d_i$ when running $\mathcal{A}$ on $n_i$ devices, i.e., every transmission ends in a collision.
+This limits the amount of information that could be learned from a device.
+The second component is to prove that, for $j>i$, in order for a device $s$ to learn enough information to distinguish between $n_i$ and $n_j$ within $T(n_i) < d_{i+1}$ time slots, the device $s$ must use at least one unit of energy within time interval $[d_i, d_{i+1}-1]$.
 The intuition is briefly explained as follows.
 Given that $n \in \{n_i, n_j\}$, with high probability, every transmission ends in a collision before time $d_i$, and so $s$ has not yet obtained enough information to distinguish between $n_i$ and $n_j$ by the time $d_i - 1$.
 The only way $s$ can gain information is to use energy, i.e., \listen{} or \send.
 It is required that $s$ terminates by time $T(n_i)$ if the total number of devices is $n_i$, and so $s$ must use at least one unit of energy within time interval $[d_i, T(n_i)] \subseteq [d_i, d_{i+1}-1]$.

-\paragraph{Truncated decision tree.} The {\em no-communication tree} $\Tideal$ is defined as the subtree of $\mathcal{T}$ induced by the set of all states $u$ such that no transition in the path from the root to $u$ corresponds to receiving a message in $\mathcal{M}$.
+\paragraph{Truncated Decision Tree.} The {\em no-communication tree} $\Tideal$ is defined as the subtree of $\mathcal{T}$ induced by the set of all states $u$ such that no transition in the path from the root to $u$ corresponds to receiving a message in $\mathcal{M}$.
 In other words, $\Tideal$ contains exactly the states whose execution history contains no successful communication.
-Notice that in \weak{} each state in $\Tideal$ has exactly three children, and the three children correspond to the following three pairs of action performed and message received: $(\send,\lambda_S)$, $(\listen,\lambda_S)$, and $(\idle, \text{N/A})$.
-For each state $u$ at layer $t$ of the tree $\Tideal$, we define the {\em probability estimate} $p_u$ inductively as follows.
-If $u$ is the root, $p_u = 1$; otherwise $p_u = p_v \cdot \pp{v}{x}$, where $v$ is the parent of $u$, and $x$ is the action performed at time slot $t-1$ that leads to the state $u$.
-Intuitively, if no message is successfully sent in an execution of $\mathcal{A}$, the proportion of devices entering $u$ is concentrated around $p_u$, given that $p_u$ is high enough.
-See Figure~\ref{fig-nocomm} for an illustration of no-communication tree $\Tideal$ and probability estimates in the \weak{} model.
+Notice that in \weak{} each state in $\Tideal$ has exactly three children, and the three children correspond to the following three pairs of action performed and channel feedback received: $(\send,\lambda_S)$, $(\listen,\lambda_S)$, and $(\idle, \text{N/A})$.